fedorenchik/PlanetVim/CONTRIBUTING.md

 JSON argv input uses arrays such as `["--flag", "value with spaces"]`.
 A blank cancelled prompt must not execute.
 Tests should assert behavior rather than mirror a dispatch dictionary alone.

+## Menu teaching metadata

+Define first-party actions with `PlanetMenu` followed by the native menu command, flags, priority, path, and unchanged RHS.
+This adds native `:tmenu` tips and compact accelerator text while preserving remapping, mode overrides, and `<SID>` context.
+Use ordinary `aunmenu` and enable/disable commands.
+Third-party menu definitions stay in their upstream sources.

+Use `<Tab>` before a hint and escape spaces/periods in menu paths.
+Keep at most two short shortcuts; put the primary one last.
+The shared helper prefers keys, then short Ex commands, with a combined 36-column limit.
+Long commands and function calls remain in tips.
+Add a precise description in `autoload/planet/menu_descriptions.vim` for native key actions with no Ex equivalent.
+Do not invent shortcuts, execute expression mappings to inspect them, or manufacture `:normal!` wrappers just to give every tip a colon.

+The helper follows global Normal-mode mappings after plugins load.
+A shared menubar tip teaches the Normal action; popup tips follow the editing mode.
+Buffer-local mappings are not advertised as universal shortcuts.
+Run `test_menu_help.vim` and `test_menu_teaching.vim` after adding or changing entries, including dynamic menu builders.

 ## Running checks

 ```sh